atomicsingh/git-playbook/11-onboarding/README.md

 ## Overview

-Our team uses GitHub Flow with some modifications to support our development process.
+Our team uses a development workflow where all feature and fix branches are merged into the `dev` branch, and then `dev` is merged into `main` for production releases.

 ## Branching Strategy